BoilingT/3D-Summer-Engine/README.md

-# 3D-Summer-Engine
+# 3D-Summer-Engine (Fluid Simulation)
-## Created by *Tobias Andersson*
 Currently this project focuses mainly towards 2D graphics at the moment.
 It has 3D-features implemented already but much time has passed since the last revision, the 3D-features have not yet been tested.

 # 2D Fluid Simulation
 The purpose of this project is to get a somewhat large pool of understanding about computer graphics such as optimizations by using shaders.

 # Usage
-To test the simulation you can build the application on your own.
-You can also download the setup file in the releases https://github.com/BoilingT/3D-Summer-Engine/releases.
+To test the simulation you can build the application on your own (But that requires that you have all the libraries on your machine).
+You can also download the setup file in the releases https://github.com/BoilingT/3D-Summer-Engine/releases (This is the way).

 ### Using this content does not gaurantee a fully working product.
-By using this product you acknowledge there will be no responsibility for the creator to update and fix problems that may occur.

 # Libraries and Includes
 GLFW 3.3.8